symbiote-library/docker-project/readme.md

 To use it, just add "queuedjobs" to the list of containers in `./du.sh`

 The base docker-compose file contains a container definition for running queuedjobs.
 In short, this creates an instance of the PHP CLI container, then runs a bash script that will execute the job queue task every 30 seconds for as long as the container exists.

+Note: the path to `cli-script.php` inside `docker-compose.yml` is configured for SS3, you will need to update the paths for SS4.

 ```
 queuedjobs: